MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 1. Test your setting in Outlook:

-    1. On your client computer, open Outlook, or restart Outlook to pull the updated settings.
+    1. On your client computer, open or restart Outlook to pull the updated settings.

     1. Create a new email message, and apply the **General** label.
 In the message toolbar, select the :::image type="icon" source="media/i-sensitivity.PNG" border="false"::: **Sensitivity** button and then select **General**.